 Mix flours, yeast and salt together in large bowl.
-Add lukewarm oat mixture and stir with your fingers, adding a little cold water if needed to make a soft, somewhat sticky dough.
+Add lukewarm oat mixture and stir with your fingers, adding a little cold water if needed to make a soft, somewhat sticky dough (hand mixing gives you a better feeling for how much extra water you should add).
 Cover bowl and leave for 10 minutes.

 Transfer dough to lightly oiled work surface, and, with oiled hands, gently knead it for 10 seconds.
 Scoop dough back into bowl, cover, then repeat the light knead 2 x more at 10-minute intervals.
 Place dough in oiled container, cover and refrigerate it overnight.
 (At this point I divide the dough into 2 portions).

 |Alehouse Roll dough after bulk rise - ready to be shaped|

 Transfer dough to lightly floured work surface.
 Divide it into 12 pieces.
 Shape into rolls.

 Place sheet of wet paper kitchen towel on one dinner plate, and rolled oats on another, then roll each roll first across wet paper and then through oats.
 Place on parchment lined or perforated baking sheet, cover, and let rise for 45 - 60 minutes, or until they have grown by 1 1/2 times their original size.

 Preheat oven to 210°C/410°F. (Steam optional.)

 Bake the rolls for 12 minutes, rotate, (remove steam pan if using) and continue baking for another 13 minutes, until golden brown.

 Post updated 9/6/14 to include formula and BreadStorm downloadable file.

 |As tasty as they look - freshly baked Alehouse Rolls.|